mariajmolina/mariajmolina/README.md

 You can find our group page [here](https://mariajmolina.github.io/).

-If you are interested in joining our group at the University of Maryland, please feel free to get in touch!
+If you are interested in joining our group as a graduate researcher, please note that all interested applicants must apply [online](https://aosc.umd.edu/education/ms-phd/prospective-students/admissions) to be considered.

-- You can reach me :woman_teacher: at: mjmolina@umd.edu
+- You can reach me :woman_teacher: at: mjmolina@umd.edu; please note that detailed information about our department is available [online](https://aosc.umd.edu/).

 _Fun fact: My dog's name is Cumulus :cloud: (featured in my profile avatar)._